 The full user tree is public and each user's profile shows who invited them.
 This provides some degree of accountability and helps identify voting rings.

 There's no limit on how many invitations a user can send (though we might at some point, to manage growth).
+There's also no official vetting process for new users, each user is responsible for inviting people they believe will contribute positively to Lobsters.
 When accounts are banned for spam, sockpuppeting, or other abuse, moderators will consider disabling their inviter's ability to send invitations or, rarely, also ban them.

 All story and comment ranking on this site comes from user activity.
 All users have equal votes, with no special priorities or penalties for specific users or domains.
 Moderators have no ability to raise or lower the rankings of stories or comments (besides voting like any user).
 Per-tag hotness modifiers affect all stories with those tags, but these modifiers (and changes to them) are public.
 Domains used for marketing analytics are banned and tracking parameters are removed from links (look for TRACKING_DOMAINS and utm_ in story.rb).

-Users can flag stories and comments when there's a serious problem that needs moderator attention.
+Users can flag stories and comments when there's a serious problem that needs moderator attention; two flags are needed to add the story or comment to the moderation queue.
 Users must reach 50 karma to flag.
 To guide usage and head off distracting meta conversations ("Why was this flagged!?", etc), flagging requires selecting from a preset list of reasons.

 For stories, these are: "Off-topic" for stories that are not about computing; "Already Posted" for duplicate submissions and links that elaborate on or responses to a thread that's less than a week old (see merging); and "Broken Link" for links that 404, 500, or present a paywall; "Spam" for links that promote a commercial service.